Actuarial credentialing and exams: United States and Canada

+Credentialing organizations

+In the U.S., for life, health, and pension actuaries, exams are given by the Society of Actuaries, while for property-casualty actuaries the exams are administered by the Casualty Actuarial Society.

 To sign certain statements of actuarial opinion, however, American actuaries must be members of the American Academy of Actuaries.
 Academy membership requirements include membership in one of the recognized actuarial societies, at least three years of full-time equivalent experience in responsible actuarial work, and either residency in the United States for at least three years or a non-resident or new resident who meets certain requirements.
 Continuing education is required after certification for all actuaries who sign statements of actuarial opinion.